A Welcome from President Patrick F. Leahy

 Our academic programs balance our core commitment to a comprehensive undergraduate liberal arts education with outstanding professional degree programs in health care, social work, education, business, communication, nursing, and the fine arts.

-We will continue to build on Monmouth’s reputation for excellence – especially through our nationally recognized centers of excellence, including the Urban Coast Institute, Monmouth University Polling Institute, the Institute for Health and Wellness, and the Bruce Springsteen Archives and Center for American Music.
+We will continue to build on Monmouth’s reputation for excellence – especially through our nationally recognized centers of excellence, including the Urban Coast Institute, Monmouth University Polling Institute, and the Bruce Springsteen Archives and Center for American Music.

 I am proud of the culture of innovation and collaboration at Monmouth.
 The energy at our undergraduate and graduate locations is unmistakable.
 I hope you will join our community of talented scientists, writers, artists, and scholars, and become a part of our journey forward.